enyojs/enyo-docs/developer-guide/building-apps/layout/drawers.md

 ![_Horizontal Drawer (Open, fit: true)_](../../assets/drawers-4.png)

-Note that `"fit: true"` is set on the drawer control.
+Note that `'fit: true'` is set on the drawer control.
 This causes the drawer to expand horizontally--beyond the natural width of its content--to fill the available space in the container.
-If we do not set `"fit: true"`, the drawer assumes the natural width of its content:
+If we do not set `'fit: true'`, the drawer assumes the natural width of its content:

 ![_Horizontal Drawer (Open, Natural Width)_](../../assets/drawers-5.png)